Table of Content

 How is that possible?

-Per the American Dental Association (ADA), bleaching agents such as carbamide peroxide and hydrogen peroxide are safe and effective in certain concentrations, provided they’re only on the teeth for a limited time.
+Per the American Dental Association (ADA), whitening and bleaching agents such as carbamide peroxide and hydrogen peroxide are safe and effective in certain concentrations, provided they’re only on the teeth for a limited time.

 But when you put any chemicals in your mouth, you take a risk.
 To ensure you’re being as safe as possible, avoid these unnecessary potential problems.